tiagoFlach/ubuntu-setup/MySetup.md

 		- Usar atalhos do teclado para ativar aplicativos: On
 		- Ação do clique: Minimizar e mostrar pré-visualizações
 			- Ação do Shift+Clique: Minimizar janela
-			- Ação do clique do botçao do meio: Iniciar nova instância
+			- Ação do clique do botão do meio: Iniciar nova instância
 			- Ação do Shift+Clique do botão do meio: Iniciar nova instância
 		- Ação da rolagem: Percorrer através das janelas
 	- Aparência